PipeWire/pipewire/doc/dox/config/pipewire-props.7.md

 The `PARAM` should be replaced with the name of the Param to set, ie. for example `node.param.Props = { ... }` to set `Props`.
 \endparblock

+@PAR@ node-prop  node.disabled = false  # boolean
+Disable the creation of this node in session manager.

 # AUDIO ADAPTER PROPERTIES  @IDX@ props